apache/trafficcontrol/docs/source/api/v3/jobs.rst

 Response Structure
 ------------------
 :assetUrl:        A regular expression - matching URLs will be operated upon according to ``keyword``
-:createdBy:       The username of the user who initiated the job
+:createdBy:       The username of the user who initiated the :term:`Content Invalidation Job`
-:deliveryService: The :ref:`ds-xmlid` of the :term:`Delivery Service` on which this job operates
+:deliveryService: The :ref:`ds-xmlid` of the :term:`Delivery Service` on which this :term:`Content Invalidation Job` operates
-:id:              An integral, unique identifier for this job
+:id:              An integral, unique identifier for this :term:`Content Invalidation Job`
-:keyword:         A keyword that represents the operation being performed by the job:
+:keyword:         A keyword that represents the operation being performed by the :term:`Content Invalidation Job`:

 	PURGE
-		This job will prevent caching of URLs matching the ``assetUrl`` until it is removed (or its Time to Live expires)
+		This :term:`Content Invalidation Job` will prevent caching of URLs matching the ``assetUrl`` until it is removed (or its Time to Live expires)

-:parameters: A string containing key/value pairs representing parameters associated with the job - currently only uses Time to Live e.g. ``"TTL:48h"``
+:parameters: A string containing key/value pairs representing parameters associated with the :term:`Content Invalidation Job` - currently only uses Time to Live e.g. ``"TTL:48h"``
-:startTime:  The date and time at which the job began, in a non-standard format
+:startTime:  The date and time at which the :term:`Content Invalidation Job` began, in a non-standard format

 .. code-block:: http
 	:caption: Response Example